-Now that you have discovered your modeling potential, what are you going to do about it?
-Well, you can take advantage of the internet and see how many commercial modeling contracts it rakes in.
+Now that you have discovered your modelling potential, what are you going to do about it?
+Well, the internet is a great platform to start your search for commercial modelling contracts.

 Online Marketing Strategies that will get you a Commercial Model Contract

-High fashion modeling seems to get all the attention, more so because of the millions invested by brands and other stake holders in the fashion industry.
+High fashion modelling seems to get all the attention, more so because of the millions invested by brands and other stake holders in the fashion industry.